 Ab Workout Routine

-I like to use a lot of bi-sets and tri-sets with these abdominal muscle exercises.
-A bi-set is where you perform one set of an exercise, and then immediately follow it with another set of a different exercise.
+A great ab workout is to use a lot of bi-sets and tri-sets with these abdominal muscle exercises.
+A bi-set is where you perform one set of an exercise, and then immediately follow it with another set of a different exercise with no rest in between the sets.
 A tri-set is when you perform three different exercises without rest in between.
 It will generally be a smoker and your abs will definitely feel it.

 All of these exercises work varying muscles in the abs, so this will give you a pretty complete abdominal workout.

-Lastly, I always do hyperextensions at the end of my workouts to maintain a focus on my lower back health.
-A good lower back stretch at the end of your workout is one of the best ways to prevent lower back injury.
+Lastly, it’s a great idea to do hyperextensions at the end of your workouts to maintain a focus on your lower back health.
+A good lower back stretch at the end of your workout is one of the best ways to prevent lower back injury, and to keep your back healthy.
 Keep your back active and supple and your back will remain strong and healthy.
-Let it go stale and coarse and you’ll suffer from lower back pain.
-Live it Lean!
+Let it go stale and inactive, and you’ll suffer from lower back pain or incur an injury.